 - Must have taken IYT’s International Crew physical course with an IYT Partner School (candidates must either hold an IYT International Crew Certificate proving they have taken and passed the course, OR, a gold seal affixed to the IYT Boating & Sailing Passport signed by the school’s principal).
 Or they must hold an equivalent qualification from another training organisation

 - Hold an IYT VHF Radio Operators Certificate or equivalent from another training organisation.

 * Please note that we do not accept ISSA VHF qualifications.

 (If you are unsure if your radio license will be accepted, please send a scanned copy of the front and back of your license to [email protected].
 We will verify that your license is sufficient to receive the IYT International Flotilla Skipper Catamaran license).

 If a candidate already holds an IYT Flotilla or Bareboat Skipper Sail certificate, the modules for catamaran training should be a 1.5 to 2 day course.
 A review of the Flotilla or Bareboat Skipper course should be considered at the beginning of the course.

 Those who have obtained the International Flotilla Skipper Sail – Catamaran qualification, can automatically obtain the “International Certificate of Competency” (ICC), provided the student meets the requirements as laid down by the United Nations Economic Commission for Europe (Resolution 40).
 Please click this link for more information.
 Please note that the ICC Certificate will not state “catamaran”.

-- Command of a vessel up to a maximum length of 78 ft /24 metres as part of a flotilla
+- Command of a catamaran sailboat up to a maximum length of 78 ft /24 metres as part of a flotilla

 - In coastal waters up to 20 miles offshore